danielabar/meblog/src/markdown/heroku_pg_pull_and_docker.md

 category: "PostgreSQL"
 ---

 I recently starting using [Heroku](https://www.heroku.com/) to deploy a side project built with Rails and Postgres.
-For those who haven't used it before, Heroku is a PaaS (Platform as a Service) that makes it really easy to deploy web applications, and other related services such as a database.
+Heroku is a PaaS (Platform as a Service) that makes it really easy to deploy web applications, and other related services such as a database.
 Since I'm not currently monetizing my side project, I selected the free tier, together with the Hobby Dev package for the database, which provides a limited amount of storage.

 One thing you might like to do once there's some significant amount of production data in the database, is to make a copy of it to import into a locally running database.
 For local development you'd usually be using fake or test data (i.e. seeds in Rails).
 However, it can sometimes be useful to develop against real data.
 For example, when working on a data visualization app, having real data can help to determine if the data viz is providing any insight.

 Heroku provides a convenient `pg:pull` command to pull data from a production database on Heroku to a locally running database.
-It's run from a terminal (given that you've already authenticated via `heroku login`):
+It's run from a terminal (given that you've already authenticated via `heroku login`).
+The basic structure of the command is:

 ```bash
 heroku pg:pull your-heroku-db-name target-local-db-name --app your-heroku-app-name